wxWidgets/wxPyWeb/posts/blog/2018-06-20-avoiding-window-ids.rst

 Due to some changes upstream in wxWidgets the ``wxNewId`` function has been deprecated.
 This deprecation first took effect in wxPython in the recent `4.0.2
 <link://slug/wxpython-4.0.2-release>`_ release, and has triggered some
-discussions about window IDs in the wxPython-users group.
+discussions in the wxPython-users group about window IDs.
 This post will give a little more context and background, and also list some examples and advice I gave in wxPython-users so it can be more easily found than just being buried in a message archive.